 A common theme is that children on the spectrum behave differently in different settings.
 For example, they may appear fine in school but become extremely distressed at home.
 Other children are calm and relaxed at home but have frequent meltdowns in the class or playground.

-How do I get a diagnosis for my child on the NHS?
+How do I get an autism diagnosis for my child on the NHS?

 In the early years

 If your child is delayed in meeting developmental milestones, seems socially withdrawn, resists different tastes and textures, or engages in challenging behaviour, the first step would be to talk to your health visitor or GP.
 If concerned, they can make a referral to Community Paediatrics for a developmental assessment and review of the child’s health.
 If that process confirms the presence of social communication differences, formal diagnostic assessment will then be scheduled.